Tosha1409/Discogs_to_Woocommerce/README.md

 4. Run and get your *CSV* file.

 and **OOP** folder includes:
+**date_folder.py** - function that create date folders in Wordpress/WooCommerce.
 **parser_classes.py** - classes.
-**api.py** - parser that parsing all items for sale.
-**api_with_listing_number.py** -  parser that parsing only items that have *particular(or higher)* item ID.
+**discogs_parser.py** - function for parsing items that have *particular(or higher)* item ID.
 It works pretty slowly because it is goes through all items, but it is still many times faster then make it manually.
 Unfortuantely, discogs is great webpage, but **Discogs API** is not that good as page itself, and documentation is even worse (if you check any resourse online that you can see it easily).
 And it makes development too complicated.
+**parser.py** - command line version of parser.
+Parses all items if it is runned without parameters, otherwise takes first item ID as parameter.
+**parser_gui.py** - GUI(tkinter) version of parser.

 let me know if you have any questions.